agchou/plastiq-project/README.md

 #### Installing

-Run the following commands to getting the project dependencies.
+Run the following commands to get the project dependencies.

 `npm install`